How do I set up PostFix to send messages via the outgoing filter?

 sender_dependent_relayhost_maps = hash:/etc/postfix/sender_relay

-These lines instruct you to send your postfix to all messages on your server via our filter cloud.
-If you don't want this and only want to have certain domains sent via EuropeanMX, then remove the first line "relayhost = relay.europeanmx.eu:587".
+With these lines, you instruct your Postfix to send all messages from your server via our filter cloud, even if they are not entered in the file sender_relay.
+If you do not want this and only want certain domains to be sent via EuropeanMX, remove the first line relayhost = smtp.antispamcloud.com:587.

 7